 Reverse Osmosis & Water Treatment in Equatorial Guinea

-Equatorial Guinea is a nation of about 668,000 people in western Africa, composed of a mainland portion between Cameroon and Gabon, plus five inhabited islands.
-It is is one of the smallest countries on the African continent.
+Equatorial Guinea is a nation of about 1.36 million people in western Africa, composed of a mainland portion between Cameroon and Gabon, plus five inhabited islands.
+It is one of the smallest countries on the African continent.

-The terraine of Equatorial Guinea is coastal plains which rise to interior hills on the mainland.
+The terrain of Equatorial Guinea is coastal plains which rise to interior hills on the mainland.
 The islands are volcanic.
 The insular and continental regions are widely separated.

 Major environmental issues include:

 - Tap water is not potable

 The World Bank reports that at least 80 countries have water shortages and 2 billion people lack access to clean water.
 More disturbingly, the World Health Organization has reported that 1 billion people lack enough water to simply meet their basic needs, unfortunately in many countries water is scarce or contaminated.

 Pure Aqua provides wide range of filtration and economical solutions based on the Equatorial Guinea’s water resources.

 - Surface water “is water from river, rain water, lake or fresh water wetland, which can be treated using different methods, such as Ultrafiltration Systems, Media Water Filters, Brackish Water RO.